Subglottic stenosis: Prognosis

 The condition frequently recurs after dilation.
 The prognosis after surgery is good if it is done carefully to avoid complications.

 Epidemiology

 The condition has decreased in frequency over time, due to improved management of people on a ventilator.
 The condition occurs in around 1% of endotracheal tube users.
+Subglottic stenosis is a rare condition, affecting 1 in every 400,000 people.

+Idiopathic subglottic stenosis is even more rare, approximately 15-19% of all cases of subglottic stenosis are idiopathic and the vast majority of cases are found in women.
+The exact incidence and prevalence is unknown because people may go undiagnosed or misdiagnosed, determining the true frequency of idiopathic subglottic stenosis in the general population is difficult.